 Support from healthcare professionals in the hospital, such as medical social workers provide essential support to families when they lose a loved one to cancer.
 Community bereavement supports are available; however these are limited and are not adequately sustained from public funding.
-The lack of bereavement services at such a crucial period has been highlighted in review of paediatric palliative care services^[viii].
-Alongside practical supports need to be available and accessible to anyone who needs them.
+The lack of bereavement services at such a crucial period has been highlighted in review of paediatric palliative care services in.
+Alongside practical supports of dealing with a bereavement, emotional supports need to be available and accessible to anyone who needs them.
 This is a matter of urgency for families who have to deal with the premature death of a loved one.